zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-myths-part1.md

 Let's imagine that some streaming service or online store decides to convert an audio track from `16/44` to `24/96`.
 They are calling it 'HiRez' music and selling it for more than a regular `16/44`.
 So what exactly happens?
 Let's do another analogy:

 > We have a shoebox full of cotton balls.
-> They took it and put it into ~3x larger container - say a 5 lb bucket.
+> They took it and put it into ~3x larger container - say a 5lb bucket.
 > Same amount of cotton, in a different container.

 We have the same audio, same quality, same content but it takes longer to download and stream.
 More importantly, it sounds the same too!